NashTech-Labs/Network_Security_Group_in_Azure_using_Terraform/README.md

 ## Description

-Here, In this template, we will create the network security rule module in Azure cloud using the terraform scripts.
+Here, In this template, we will create the network security group module in Azure cloud using the terraform scripts.

 ---